zerodois/vue-snack/README.md

 In addition, it is possible to inform the location that the snackbar will appear.
 Another configuration parameter is `"time"`, which specifies how many milliseconds the snackbar should be displayed.
 According to Google, a snackbar should last at least 5 and at most 10 seconds.
 The default value is 7.5 seconds.

+Based on the new Gmail layout, the option to close the snackbar was made available.
+To the close icon be displayed, the `"close"` key must be set to true (the default is false).

 The following is an example of a configuration object.
 If the `"methods"` key is undefined, the available methods are ` show`, `success` and` danger`, as previously stated.